memfault/interrupt/_drafts/mcuboot-overview.md

 I hope this article taught you a little bit about what MCUboot is, the features it offers, and how to go about porting it to your own application.
 I definitely think MCUboot is worth a look if you find yourself tasked with implementing a secure bootloader for a Cortex-M MCU.
 A lot of the tricky signing & binary packaging problems have already been thought through and tested in the field with this implementation.

-With major semiconductor companies shipping MCUboot ports as part of their SDKs, I see the bootloader only becomming more popular in the years to come.
+With major semiconductor companies shipping MCUboot ports as part of their SDKs, I see the bootloader only becoming more popular in the years to come.

 If you have used MCUboot before, I'd be especially curious to hear what your experiences have been, what configuration flags you have found most useful, and what else you would have mentioned in a post about it!